anhaidgroup/wrappers_for_exploring_df/open-refine/instructions.rst

 ---------------------------------
 1. First, you should install Openrefine.
 You could refer to this link for installation on different OS:  https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions

-2. Then you need to execute the Open Refine application, i.e. having the Open Refine server running.
+2. Then you need to execute the Open Refine application, i.e. go to the directory where you download openrefine and excecute the open refine executable.
+You will see something like this.
+..figure::OpenRefineMain.png

 3. Next, create your project under the openrefine wrapper directory(This is subject to change after we integrate wrapper with Magellan), and then import explore module like this: